The Editor Dilemma

 Download your project:

-- Export project as ZIP
+- Export project as ZIP from Thetapad

 - Open folder in VS Code

-- Compile
+- Compile and verify

-Your documents are portable—you're not locked in.
+Your documents are portable—you're never locked into one tool.

 Workflow Integration